Nishida-Lab/grasp_planning/README.md

 # grasp_planning

-This is Grasp Planning Project repository for the industrial robot uing newral networks.
+This repository is for the Robotic Grasp Planning Project using Newral Networks.
 Currently, `Cornell Grasping Dataset`(Robot Learning Lab, Computer Science Department, Cornell University) is used to train the newral networks.

 ## Environment

+* Ubuntu 14.04

 Please install following software before use this repository.

-* Ubuntu 14.04
 * Python 2.7.6
 * Chainer 1.19.0
 * Pygame 1.9.1 release